Adraythien/RPG/README.md

 # java-rpg

 Simple RPG, with a few bugs.
+Not in .jar!

 It is in Portuguese, will try to update to English and rewrite the base game soon.